zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/operations.md

 * operations that take their inputs as encrypted values
 * scalar operations that take at least one non-encrypted value as input

-For example, the addition has both variants:
+For example, the addition has two variants:

 * `ServerKey::unchecked_add`, which takes two encrypted values and adds them.
-* `ServerKey::unchecked_scalar_add`, which takes an encrypted value and a clear value (the so-called scalar) and adds them.
+* `ServerKey::unchecked_scalar_add`, which takes an encrypted value and a clear value (a so-called scalar) and adds them.

 Each operation may come in different 'flavors':

-* `unchecked`: Always does the operation, without checking if the result may exceed the capacity of the plaintext space.
+* `unchecked`: always does the operation, without checking if the result may exceed the capacity of the plaintext space.
 Using this operation might have an impact on the correctness of the following operations;
-* `checked`: Checks are done before computing the operation, returning an error if operation cannot be done safely;
+* `checked`: checks are done before computing the operation, returning an error if operation cannot be done safely;
-* `smart`: Always does the operation.
+* `smart`: always does the operation.
 If the operation cannot be computed safely, the smart operation will clear the carry modulus to make the operation possible;
-* `default`: Always does the operation and always clears the carry.
+* `default`: always does the operation and always clears the carry.
 Could be **slower** than smart, but it ensures that the timings are consistent from one call to another.

 Not all operations have these 4 flavors, as some of them are implemented in a way that the operation is always possible without ever exceeding the plaintext space capacity.

 ## How to use operation types

-Let's try to do a circuit evaluation using the different flavors of operations we already introduced.
+Let's try to do a circuit evaluation using the different flavors of operations that we have already introduced.
 For a very small circuit, the `unchecked` flavour may be enough to do the computation correctly.
 Otherwise,`checked` and `smart` are the best options.

 Let's do a scalar multiplication, a subtraction, and a multiplication.